Treaty on Open Skies: History

 At a Geneva Conference meeting with Soviet Premier Nikolai Bulganin in 1955, U.S. President Eisenhower proposed that the United States and Soviet Union conduct surveillance overflights of each other's territory to reassure each country that the other was not preparing to attack.
 The fears and suspicions of the Cold War led Soviet General Secretary Nikita Khrushchev to reject Eisenhower's proposal, known as the Open Skies proposal.

-Thirty-four years later, the Open Skies concept was reintroduced by U.S. President George H. W. Bush as a means to build confidence and security between all North Atlantic Treaty Organization (NATO) and Warsaw Pact countries.
-In February 1990, an international Open Skies conference involving all NATO and Warsaw Pact countries opened in Ottawa, Canada.
+34 years later, the Open Skies concept was reintroduced by U.S. President George H. W. Bush as a means to build confidence and security between all North Atlantic Treaty Organization (NATO) and Warsaw Pact countries.
+In February 1990, an international Open Skies conference involving all NATO and Warsaw Pact countries was held in Ottawa, Canada.
 Subsequent rounds of negotiations were held in Budapest, Hungary; Vienna, Austria; and Helsinki, Finland.

 On 24 March 1992, the Open Skies Treaty was signed in Helsinki by U.S. Secretary of State James Baker and foreign ministers from 23 other countries.
 The treaty entered into force on 2 January 2002, after Russia and Belarus completed ratification procedures.

-In November 1992, President Bush assigned responsibility for overall training, management, leadership, coordination, and support for U.S. Open Skies observation missions to the On-Site Inspection Agency (OSIA), now a part of the Defense Threat Reduction Agency (DTRA).
+In November 1992, President George H. W. Bush assigned responsibility for overall training, management, leadership, coordination, and support for U.S. Open Skies observation missions to the On-Site Inspection Agency (OSIA), a part of the Defense Threat Reduction Agency (DTRA).
 Until entry into force in January 2002, DTRA support for the treaty involved participating in training and joint trial flights (JTFs).
 The U.S. has conducted over 70 JTFs since 1993.
 By March 2003, DTRA had successfully certified 16 camera configurations on the OC-135B aircraft.
 They also had contributed to the certification of the Bulgarian An-30, Hungarian An-26, SAMSON POD Group (see above) C-130H, Romanian An-30, Russian An-30, and Ukrainian An-30.
 The United States successfully flew its first Open Skies mission over Russia in December 2002.